Karan36k/Credit-Card-Anamoly-Detection/README.md

 Hi All,

-This small project is to detect the anamoly in credit cards transactions using machine learning
+This small project is to detect the anamoly in credit cards transactions using machine learning.

 We will need python, some machine learning libraries like matplotlib.pyplot, scikit-learn , numpy , pandas ,